 Microsoft offer different industry recognised certification routes designed to meet the demand for qualified and knowledgeable people in the modern workplace.
 Microsoft Qualifications include MOS, MTA, MCP, MCSA and MCSE.

-Buy our Freelance Journalism and Fiction Writing Courses together for only £375.00.
-A Saving of £125.00!
-On successful completion of these course materials students will be awarded with accredited Level 3 Freelance Journalism & Fiction Writing certificates of achievement.
+Buy the Psychology and Child Psychology Courses together for only £450.00.
+A Saving of £50.00!
+On successful completion of these courses students will receive Accredited Level 3 Certificates of Achievement in Psychology & Child Psychology.

 See our Special Offers page for more information